Is God’s perfect character compromised by the genocide of the Canaanites in the Old Testament? Is God good?

 But is there not a limit?
 Indeed, what would we say of a God who perpetually sat silent in the face of such wickedness?
 Would we not ask, Where was God?
 Would we not question His goodness, His power, or even His existence if He did not eventually vanquish this evil?
 Yet when God finally does act, we are quick to find fault with the “vindictive, bloodthirsty, ethnic cleanser.”

 The conquest was neither ethnic cleansing nor genocide.
 God cared nothing about skin color or national origin.
 Aliens shared the same legal rights in the commonwealth as Jews (Lev.
 19:34, Lev.
 24:22, Deut.
 10:18–19).
-Foreigners like Naomi and Rahab were welcome within their ranks.
+Foreigners like Ruth and Rahab were welcome within their ranks.

 God cared only about sin.
 The conquest was an exercise of capital punishment on a national scale, payback for hundreds of years of idolatry and unthinkable debauchery.14 Indeed, God brought the same sentence of destruction on His own people when they sinned in like manner.

 In the process of executing His sentence against the Canaanites, God would be cleansing the land of every vestige of their debased religion (e.g., tearing down the high places) to establish a land of spiritual purity and religious truth so God’s strategy to save all the nations of the world could go forward (Gen. 12:3).

 God’s rescue plan to save mankind depended on the theological purity of Abraham’s seed, Israel.
 The cancer of idolatry needed to be cut out for the patient—God’s plan of redemption—to survive.
 Syncretism with pagan religions would have corrupted Israel’s theological core.
 By purging the land of this evil, God ensured that redemption—forgiveness for the evils of any nation—would be available in the future for people of every nation.